How To Make Household Disinfectants With No Bleach

-But chlorine bleach is also a human health hazard.
+Chlorine bleach is also a health hazard.
 It’s corrosive and can burn the skin, ruin clothing and other materials, and rust or damage metal.
 It releases powerful fumes which can cause eye, nose, throat, and gastrointestinal irritation.
 If mixed with other chemicals, like ammonia, it becomes a serious poison and can even be fatal.

 Okay, so what are the alternatives?
 And are they any good?
 Let’s take a look.

 Oxygen Bleach: Oxygen bleach sanitizes and cleans just like a traditional chlorine bleach.
 However here, the main ingredient is hydrogen peroxide instead of sodium hypochlorite.
 Oxygen bleach is effective against bacteria, viruses, molds and mildews and most other organic material.
 It’s powerful stuff, just like chlorinated bleach.